Last Updated on February 23, 2023

 The Red Nose Pitbull is an intelligent, active dog that is worth getting to know.

-This unique canine belongs to the family of the American Staffordshire Terrier and officially recognized as the American Pitbull Terrier (APBT or Pittie),
+This unique canine belongs to the family of the American Staffordshire Terrier and is officially recognized as the American Pitbull Terrier (APBT or Pittie).

 But what is the truth behind Pitbulls, specifically the Red Nose Pitbull?
 Before you judge these dogs, it’s best to learn about them first.